-A gorgeous 2011 Porsche 911 GT3 RS 4.0 will be placed up for auction at an event running from July 14-21.
+A stunning 2011 Porsche 911 GT3 RS 4.Zero might be positioned up for public sale at an occasion operating from July 14-21.

 Porsche launched the limited-run GT3 RS 4.Zero in 2011 as a method to bid farewell to the 997-generation 911.
 Because the title implies, the automotive left the manufacturing facility with an all-singing, all-dancing 4.0-liter naturally aspirated flat-six, which on the time was the most important engine ever utilized by a road-going 911.

 This powertrain makes use of the crankshaft from the 911 RSR racing automotive and has an enlarged stroke, pumping out 493 HP at 8,250 rpm and 339 lb-ft (460 Nm) of torque at 5,750 rpm.
 This specific instance being auctioned off by RM Sotheby’s has simply 5,080 km (3,156 miles) on the clock and appears to be in pristine situation.

 In whole, simply 600 examples of the 911 GT3 RS 4.Zero had been ever bought and, like most of them, this one is painted white.
 It instantly stands out from different 911s because of the distinctive 4.Zero livery that mixes accents completed in silver and crimson, in addition to a set of white wheels.